 09 of 12

 Italian bugloss (Anchusa azurea) is another perennial with an evolving flower color.
 Pink and blue coloration can appear on the flowers at the same time.
 Other plants are bicolored in this way (for example, Pulmonaria and Virginia bluebells), but Italian bugloss puts on a better show because it is a taller plant (one of the tallest perennials).

-Like snake lily (see above), jack-in-the-pulpit (Arisaema triphyllum) is in the arum family and bears a spathe and spadix in spring.
+Like snake lily, jack-in-the-pulpit (Arisaema triphyllum) is in the arum family and bears a spathe and spadix in spring.
 But this is a much smaller plant than its stinky arum relative.
-Moreover, it is not tropical, being native to eastern North America.
-It also offers something that snake lily does not: the bright red berries shown in my image.
+Moreover, it's not tropical, being native to eastern North America.
+It also offers something that snake lily does not: bright red berries.

-In the picture I show the pod of the Chinese lantern plant.
-You can dry these pods and use them in crafts (for instance, insert them in fall wreaths for instant color).
-Why does such a whimsical wonder not make my top ten list?
-Because these are invasive plants in North America.
-I advise growing them in containers, to restrict their spread.
+You can dry Chinese lantern plant pods and use them in crafts (for instance, insert them in fall wreaths for instant color).
+Such a whimsical wonder doesn't make the top 11 list because these are invasive plants in North America.
+Grow them in containers to restrict their spread.

 Here are some other honorable mentions.
-Included in my list are some of those tropical plants I mentioned that can be used outdoors in the North only during... the summertime (some are more typically grown as houseplants):
+Included in the list are some of those tropical plants mentioned that can be used outdoors in the North only during the summertime (some are more typically grown as houseplants):